Write your book in Reedsy Studio. Try the beloved writing app for free today.

 I wrote a murder story.
 It calls twin murder.
 The one that doing all the murders.
 Has a split personality and he has two separate memories. he is also telepathic. his I.Q is over two hundred.

-Mario Carpanzano - Over 1 year ago
+Mario Carpanzano - Almost 2 years ago

 Hi Mario, thank you for sharing that about your story.
 It sounds an interesting premise and I like that you've woven in supernatural powers.
 Are you querying with your story?
 Good luck and thank you for reading our blog.

-Jordan - Over 1 year ago
+Jordan - Almost 2 years ago

 Hi.
 Thanks for your article.
 Really helpful.
 I am in the middle of my serial killer novel and had the bright idea of a murder committed at a city tourist attraction during broad daylight, but with no witnesses.
 MO is nostril pinch and mouth cover (and carving a playing card).
 Nice plan, but no idea about how this would be done!
 Any suggestions welcome!